Astrid Sampe

 Now Klässbol weaves Astrid Sampe's patterns To enumerate all the merits and awards of our world-famous textile artist would take up an enormous amount of space.
 But as well-known as Astrid Sampe is, a few facts should suffice.
 It is her work that speaks.

 In 1961, she was commissioned by the United Nations to design carpets for the Dag Hammarskjöld Library in New York.
-In the same year, Astrid Sampe received the Vasa Order.
-In 1963 she became a member of the American Institute of Interior Designers, AID.
-During the rest of the 60s, she managed to organize the exchange exhibition "Living off Trays" between the Council of Industrial Design and Peter Jones in London as well as the Swedish Institute and NK, newly furnished the state's representative residence at Haga Slott, furnished M/S Saga, M/S Patricia and M/S Hispania as well as show a retrospective exhibition at Borås museum.
-Astrid Sampe began the 70s by making the first data-based textile patterns in Sweden, being a textile consultant for the interiors of Hotel Reisen, the Concert House and Trygg-Hansa's new house, all in Stockholm.
-During the 70s, Astrid Sampe also managed to be a consultant for the interior design of Borås' new cultural center, theater and museum, and in 1980 she was awarded HM the King's medal, 8th size in high blue ribbon.
-She began the 80s by, among other things, participating as a consultant in the decoration of the Speaker's residence in the Riksdag House and the Speaker's representative residence, as well as becoming an honorary member of KIF-STOK.
+In the same year, Astrid Sampe received the Order of Vasa.
+In 1963, she became a member of the American Institute of Interior Designers, AID.
+During the rest of the 1960s, she managed to arrange the exchange exhibition “Living off Trays” between the Council of Industrial Design and Peter Jones in London and the Swedish Institute and NK, redecorate the state residence at Haga Castle, decorate the M/S Saga, M/S Patricia and M/S Hispania and show a retrospective exhibition at Borås Museum.
+Astrid Sampe began the 1970s by making the first computer-based textile patterns in Sweden, and acting as a textile consultant for the interiors of Hotel Reisen, the Concert Hall and Trygg-Hansa’s new building, all in Stockholm.
+During the 1970s, Astrid Sampe also managed to be a consultant on the interior design of Borås' new cultural center, theater and museum, and in 1980 she was awarded HM the King's Medal, 8th size with a high blue ribbon.
+She began the 1980s by, among other things, participating as a consultant on the interior design of the Speakeranneresidence in the Riksdag building and theanne's representative residence, and becoming an honorary member of KIF-STOK.